roitberg-group/torchani_sandbox/README.md

 ### Building the TorchANI conda package

-The conda package can be built using the recipe in `./recipe`, by calling:
+The conda package can be built using the recipe in `./recipe`, by running:

 ```bash
 cd ./torchani_sandbox